openebs/website/docs/main/Solutioning/backup-and-restore/kasten-br-fs.md

 ![run-once](../../assets/run-once.png)

-You can monitor the status of the snapshots and export from Dashboard.
+You can monitor the status of the snapshots and export them from the Dashboard.
 The backup had been successfully completed and exported to the storage location.

 ### From Target Cluster

-Make sure that Replicated PV Mayastor has been installed, pools have been configured, and storageclasses are created (same as backup cluster) before restoring the target cluster.
+Make sure that Replicated PV Mayastor has been installed, pools have been configured, and storageclasses are created (same as a backup cluster) before restoring the target cluster.
 Refer to the [OpenEBS Installation Documentation](../../quickstart-guide/installation.md#installation-via-helm) for more details.

-Make sure that Kasten has been installed, volumesnapshotclass are created, and the dashboard is accessible before restoring the target cluster.
+Make sure that Kasten has been installed, volumesnapshotclass is created, and the dashboard is accessible before restoring the target cluster.
 Refer to the [Install Kasten section](#install-kasten) for more details.

 :::note
 The Location profile must be located in the exact same location as our backup, otherwise the restore would be unsuccessful.